lacherogwu/cq/README.md

 **CQ fills the missing gap in modern frontend development** where you want to build a small JavaScript application but also need a lightweight server with full customizability.
 Instead of reaching for heavy frameworks or complex setups, CQ provides the perfect balance with its Vite plugin integration.

-**Perfect for any project size:**

-- **Small projects**: Get up and running instantly with minimal configuration
-- **Large projects**: Scale with confidence using full type-safety between frontend and backend
-- **Rapid development**: Hot module reloading for both client and server code
-- **Type-safe by default**: Catch errors at compile-time, not runtime

 CQ leverages the CQRS pattern to separate read (queries) and write (commands) operations, making your application more maintainable and scalable while providing seamless type-safety across your entire stack.

 ## Features